Executive Director, President

-Kay Sandberg is the Director and Board President of Global Force for Healing.
+Kay Sandberg is the Executive Director and President of Global Force for Healing.
 She founded the organization in late 2011 out of a profound commitment to the power of love as a driving force for global transformation.
 She believes all people, communities and systems have the wisdom and ability, when given sufficient resources and support, to return to wholeness and experience wellbeing, her definition of “healing”.
 Kay’s inspiration for launching the Compassionate Birth Network draws from her own experiences as a mother and grandmother, including the privilege of birthing with love and making informed birth-related choices.

 Kay is a convener, a catalyst, networker, and passionate advocate for equal access to respectful, quality health care and education for underserved groups, focusing on mamababy wellbeing in remote and indigenous communities.
 Everything she has done has empowered her to lead Global Force for Healing and convene a network of global grassroots projects, always in collaboration with local communities.

 Prior to launching the Global Force for Healing, Kay was Co-Founder and first CEO of Health Medicine Institute (HMI), an alternative and complementary healing center.
 She also served as Executive Director of Health Medicine Forum, a network of holistic health care practitioners.
 Her experiences leading a diverse group of health professionals and staff expanded her ability to guide people toward common aims.

 Kay left the holistic health world to join Lynne Twist at the Soul of Money Institute and Pachamama Alliance.
 Her work as organizational capacity consultant to the Jungle Mamas program at Pachamama led directly to launching the Compassionate Birth Network.
 Jungle Mamas continues as a valued Partner program focusing on training Community Maternal Health Promoters in the Ecuadorian Amazon.